What is it like to move to and live in Vienna?

 Hometown: London, England

 “A couple of years ago I lived and work full time in London.
-I then met my girlfriend who is from Canada and who was in London on a two-year visa.
+I then met my girlfriend who is from Canada while she was in London on a two-year visa.

 During my time in Canada, I worked part-time for a company similar to what I was doing in England.
 Unfortunately, the job didn’t really work out so I left and then did freelance photography, working on various projects and with different clients.